 KGO810 Radio: Ronn Owens Report

-Today , Ronn talked with Duffy Jennnings, former reporter for the Chronicle.
-His book, “Reporter’s Notebook: A San Francisco Chronicle Journalist’s Diary of the Shocking ’70s” covers all the major events of this rather violent period, marked by political assassinations, serial killings, kidnappings, a mass suicide, attacks on police, a courthouse shootout, racial murders and gang warfare.
+Today, Ronn talked with Duffy Jennings, former reporter for the Chronicle.
+His book, “Reporter’s Note Book: A San Francisco Chronicle Journalist’s Diary of the Shocking Seventies” covers all the major events of this rather violent period, marked by political assassinations, serial killings, kidnappings, a mass suicide, attacks on police, a courthouse shootout, racial murders and gang warfare.